Missouri Water Science Center

 The Missouri Water Science Center produces publications about water resources.

-Bathymetric and velocimetric surveys at highway bridges crossing the Missouri River between Kansas City and St. Louis, Missouri, April-May, 2013, prepared by R.J.
+Bathymetric and velocimetric surveys at highway bridges crossing the Missouri and Mississippi Rivers near St. Louis, Missouri, May 23–27, 2016, prepared by R.J.
 Huizinga, U.S. Geological Survey, in cooperation with the Missouri Department of Transportation.